mechmotum/eBikeSpdController/README.rst

 Software

-You will need the MATLAB R2018b with the Control System and Robust Control Toolboxes installed.
+You will need MATLAB R2018b with the Control System and Robust Control Toolboxes installed.
 Also needed is the Arduino IDE with the
 PID_v1 and PinChangeInterrupt libraries.

 Hardware